Hailey Baldwin Flaunts Incredible Bod In An Orange Bikini On Instagram

 “Beyond beautiful,” declared another supporter.

-In addition, the blonde was spotted in Sardinia, Italy with fellow model Bella Hadid on June 23.
+In addition, the Hailey was spotted in Sardinia, Italy with fellow model Bella Hadid on June 23.
 Hailey was photographed rocking a tiny zebra-print bikini that was nude with black animal print.
 The top had very thin straps and a loose neckline that allowed her to flaunt her cleavage, and her tiny thong bottoms were tied at her hips in large bows.
 She wore her hair in a slick high ponytail and accessorized with gold hoop earrings.